abialobrodzki/10x-notes/.ai/db-plan.md

 - **RESTRICT on tag deletion**: Requires user to reassign notes before deleting tag (prevents data loss)
 - **CHECK constraint on content length**: Enforces 5000 character limit at database level
 - **NOT NULL on critical fields**: Ensures data completeness for core entities
+- **Non-negative numeric constraints**: `generation_time_ms >= 0` and `tokens_used >= 0` prevent invalid negative values in analytics
+- **NULL vs 'undefined' for goal_status**: `goal_status` is NULLABLE without DEFAULT.
+NULL represents "no value yet" (before AI processing or on error), while 'undefined' represents AI's assessment that goal status cannot be determined from notes.
+This distinction aids debugging and provides clearer UX states.
+Applications can use COALESCE or views to default NULL to 'undefined' for display purposes if needed.
+- **COALESCE for nullable aggregations**: In `user_generation_stats` view, `SUM(COALESCE(tokens_used, 0))` ensures `total_tokens` returns a number even when some generations have NULL tokens (e.g., models that don't report token usage).
+Without COALESCE, SQL's `SUM(NULL)` would return NULL for the entire aggregate.

 ### 8.2 Security